Oxalide/libvmod-triggerfile/README.rst

 In your VCL you could then use this vmod along the following lines::

-        import example;
+        import triggerfile;

         sub vcl_deliver {
                 # This sets resp.http.hello to "Hello, World"
-                set resp.http.hello = example.hello("World");
+                set resp.http.hello = triggerfile.hello("World");
         }

 HISTORY
 =======

-This manual page was released as part of the libvmod-example package, demonstrating how to create an out-of-tree Varnish vmod.
+This manual page was released as part of the libvmod-triggerfile package, demonstrating how to create an out-of-tree Varnish vmod.

-For further examples and inspiration check out the vmod directory:
+For further triggerfiles and inspiration check out the vmod directory:

     https://www.varnish-cache.org/vmods